xbeat/Machine-Learning/README.md

 Transcendence in machine learning refers to the ability of AI systems to surpass human-level performance in specific tasks.
 This concept explores the potential for machines to achieve capabilities beyond human cognition, leading to breakthroughs in problem-solving and decision-making.

+## Explaining the Bias-Variance Tradeoff in Python

+The Bias-Variance Tradeoff

+The bias-variance tradeoff is a fundamental concept in machine learning that balances the model's ability to fit the training data (low bias) with its ability to generalize to new, unseen data (low variance).
+Understanding this tradeoff is crucial for developing effective and robust machine learning models.

 ## The Mathematics of RBF Kernel in Python

 Introduction to RBF Kernel

 The Radial Basis Function (RBF) kernel is a popular kernel function used in various machine learning algorithms, particularly in Support Vector Machines (SVM) for classification and regression tasks.
 It measures the similarity between two points in a high-dimensional space.

+## Common Python Interview Questions with Code Examples

+What is Python?

+Python is a high-level, interpreted programming language known for its simplicity and readability.
+It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
+Python's syntax emphasizes code readability, often using English keywords where other languages use punctuation.

 ## Time Complexity of K-Means Clustering in Python